 The coffee, however, is awesome, Peregrine serving me perhaps the best espresso and filter I’d had on my entire trip.
 Since this had included New York and Philadelphia, as well as DC, there was some pretty serious competition!
 I also had a cinnamon bun with a hat on, which pretty much made my day.
 Does it get any better than this?

-The coffee, by the way, is from Counter Culture, with Peregrine offering a number of single-origins on pour-over, one of which is also available as bulk brew from 8 to 11 each morning.
+The coffee, by the way, is from Counter Culture, with Peregrine offering a number of single-origins on pour-over, one of which is also available as batch brew from 8 to 11 each morning.
 Another, along with the decaf, is also available as espresso.

 You can read more of my thoughts after the gallery.

 Peregrine Espresso is a chain of three, all in Washington DC.
 14th Street (also known as MidCity) was the second, opening in 2011.
 It’s an amazing space, the sort of coffee shop I’d love to call my local.
 Long and thin, but with high ceilings and generous windows, it’s really bright inside.
 The front is pretty much all window, with a glass door on the left-hand side and three chairs, plus a table, outside on the pavement.
 Inside, a wooden bench runs the length of the window, a small table at either end.
 One of these was taken, but I grabbed the other, which was, in my opinion, the best seat in the house.

 The bulk of the space is taken up with the massive counter that dominates the interior (in a good way), occupying the back three-quarters of Peregrine.
 There’s just enough space on the left-hand side for a narrow corridor, which runs all the way to the back, giving access to the cakes, till and espresso machine.
 Opposite them, against the left-hand wall, are three two-person, bench tables with bar stools, reminding me of Talkhouse Coffee or Charlie’s Coffee Shop.
 There’s also a little bench and, right at the back, a small bar with a couple of stools.